 When people hear and believe the Word of God and trust in God's grace to save them, God imparts more and more truth to them in which they can live by.
-All believers have the ability to understand even the deep things of God because the Holy Spirit is faithful to impart truth to those who belong to Him (1 Cor.
+All believers have the ability to understand even the deep things of God because the Holy Spirit is faithful to impart truth to those who belong to God (1 Cor.
 2:9-10).

-At this point, how would you describe your level of confidence in learning new things in Scripture?
+At this point, how would you describe your willingness to listen to what God is telling you in Scripture?

-Jesus' disciples were ordinary men.
-They were not scribes, experts in Old Testament law, Rabbis, or theologians.
-They were common people with ordinary jobs and yet they understood the spiritual truths Jesus taught them.
+Jesus's disciples were ordinary men.
+They were not scribes, experts in Old Testament law, rabbis, or theologians.
+They were common people with ordinary jobs, yet they understood the spiritual truths Jesus taught them.
 In the same way, modern-day believers don't need special skills or advanced degrees to understand the truths of God's Word.
-The Bible is for everyone, and if you will commit to studying, the Holy Spirit will be faithful to teach you.
+The Bible is for everyone, and if you will commit to studying it, the Holy Spirit will be faithful to teach you.

-Close your time today praying that God would work through the Spirit to enable you to understand the truths of His Word.
+Close your time today praying that God would work through the Spirit to enable you to understanding the truths of His Word.

-Personal Study 3 FULFILLING PROPHECY
+Personal Time 3 FULFILLING PROPHECY

-In the previous personal study session, we unpacked a couple of the reasons Jesus taught in parables.
-We learned that Jesus spoke in parables so those were willing would hear and believe.
-Secondly, He spoke in parables to conceal truth from those who He knew would reject it.
+In the previous personal time, we unpacked a couple of the reasons Jesus taught in parables.
+We learned that Jesus spoke in parables so those who were willing would hear and believe.
+Secondly, He spoke in parables to conceal the meaning from those who "closed their eyes" (Matt.
+13:15) to the truth.
 In today's study, we'll look at another reason why Jesus taught in parables.